North Shore Must Do's

 Ok so maybe you need more than one day on the North Shore…for shopping.

-From surf and antiques to fine jewellery and art galleries, there’s a store for everyone.
+From surf and antiques to fine jewelry and art galleries, there’s a store for everyone.

 I recommend you park at one end of the town – I like to start at the Growing Keiki (where you’ll find the best hand-painted baby clothes) and then walk half the street on one side cross the road and then the other as you walk back to you car.